ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 configuration information is too stale, the directory SHOULD be fetched and revalidated.

-# Token Challenge Requirements

-Clients receive challenges for tokens, as described in
-{{!AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}.
-The basic token issuance protocols described in this document can be interactive or non-interactive, and per-origin or cross-origin.

 # Issuance Protocol for Privately Verifiable Tokens {#private-flow}

 The privately verifiable issuance protocol allows Clients to produce Token